How Does Strapi Work

 Controllers

 Controllers determine how API endpoints behave.
-Developers can override them to:
+Developers can override

 - Add custom logic